qmlbook/qmlbook/docs/meetqt/meetqt.rst

     The source code for this chapter can be found in the `assets folder <../../assets>`_.

-This book provides you with a walkthrough of the different aspect of application development using Qt 5.12.
+This book provides you with a walkthrough of the different aspects of application development using Qt 5.12.
 It focuses on the new Qt Quick technology, but also provides necessary information about writing C++ back-ends and extension for Qt Quick.

 This chapter provides a high-level overview of Qt 5.
-It shows the different application models available for developers, as well as a a Qt 5 showcase application, as a sneak preview of things to come.
+It shows the different application models available for developers, as well as a Qt 5 showcase application, as a sneak preview of things to come.
 Additionally, the chapter aims to provide a wide overview of the Qt 5 content and how to get in touch with the makers of Qt 5.

 Preface